palinka/time_at_enklave/README.md

 * Grab TODOs

 ## Some learnings
 * 'using' is not a type definition, but a type alias.
 So it can't be combined in an elegant way with variants if two aliases use the same type.
-Unluckily the compiles informs about this not when declaring the variant, but when std::get<type>'ing the value.
+Unluckily the compiler informs about this not when declaring the variant, but when std::get<type>'ing the value.